qddwudan/GESE/README.md

 - Revised how gene symbol is defined.
 WGSA0.55 used previous HGNC gene symbol, not consistent with EXAC.
 If the gene name collumn in WGSA output is not in any of the SNPEFF annotated gene name, then SNPEFF gene name corresponding to the most functionally deleterious annotation is used.
 - Add in arguments for the pipeline to specify script location, R and plink version 1.9 executable file locations.

+11/15/2016
+- In GESE package, updated the condSegProbF function and the segProb function, so each common ancestor is considered separately.
+- In GESE package, updated the segProb and the GESE function, gives an MAF estimate for variants absent in the reference database, but present in the study
+- Update package description